texhex/SQLSimplePS/README.md

 If this looks like more code for the exact same task, this is correct.
 However, this changes when we do not want to have the values inside the SQL command, but supply them seperatly using parameters.

-Parameters are placeholders that will be get their value a runtime and are processed by SQL Server directly.
+Parameters are placeholders that will be get their value a runtime and are processed by the runtime/SQL Server directly.
 SQL Simple expects the parameters to have the exact same name as the column they are for.
 The above noted SQL command looks like this when using parameters:

 ```sql
 INSERT INTO dbo.TestTable(Name, IntValue, NumericValue) OUTPUT Inserted.ID VALUES(@Name, @IntValue, @NumericValue);